-Two pencil-and-paper exams (a midterm and a final) will be given during this course; these exams will focus on materials in lecture, homework, and the textbook for each section.
+Four online exams (three midterms and a final) will be given during this course; these exams will focus on materials in lecture, homework, and the textbook for each section.
 Some questions will be structured similarly to the homework problems, while others will test concepts and vocabulary from the reading.
-The midterm will cover Modules 1-4, and will be worth 25% of the total course points.
-The final exam will be comprehensive and will be worth 30%.
+Each midterm will cover roughly one week of material, and each will be worth 10% of the total course points.
+The final exam will be comprehensive and will be worth 25%.
 A passing grade on the final exam is required to pass the course overall.
 Makeup exams will be administered only for legitimate excuses with valid documentation (serious illness requiring a doctor's note, university sponsored activity, etc.), and must be requested prior to the scheduled date of the exam.
-Issues with grading on exams will be considered by appointment with me.
-A regrade will not be issued for part of an exam.
-Instead, the entire exam will be regraded, which may also result in your grade going down in the event of an error in your favor.
-There will be no regrades on the final exam, which will not be returned once graded.
-Final exam scores will be posted on Blackboard.
+Solutions to the final exam will not be made available; scores will be posted on Blackboard.